 - to recognise the signs and symptoms of occlusal disease in your patients

 This hands-on course is designed to build on the knowledge and skills you’ve gained from the one-day theory.

-- Facebow registration and mounting of an upper model
+- Facebow registration

 - Construction of a lower stabilisation splint on the mounted models